 Making Sense of the Homeless Count

-Today, LAHSA released the latest results from the recent Point in Time (PIT) Count of people experiencing homelessness.
+LAHSA recently released the latest results from the recent Point in Time (PIT) Count of people experiencing homelessness.
 The results show a small 4% net increase since 2020, a significant increase in the sheltered proportion of homelessness (12%) and a very slight increase in the unsheltered proportion (1%).
 Since the last homeless count was completed prior the pandemic, it’s worth unpacking what these results reveal about our collective impact on the crisis, how we compare to other large California jurisdictions, and whether you can trust the PIT count results as a reliable measure of homelessness.

 What does this year’s PIT Count reveal?